 This email from Sheila promised a course on puberty and sex – a gateway for talking to your daughter about all the things I was scared to talk about.
 I was so excited and couldn’t wait for more info!

-Her course finally (FINALLY!!!) launched today, and it is called The Whole Story.
-I’ve already started watching it this morning, in secret, at the 6:00 am hour while my girls are still asleep.
-I’m excited and eager to get through the introduction so that I can start to pre-watch the videos I’ll watch with Grace.
-I’m excited and eager to have someone take both of us by the hand and lead us into these sticky places.
-I’m looking forward to having the conversations, but prompted by someone who knows – and is comfortable with – a lot more than I am.
+Her course is called The Whole Story.
+I’ve watched it through, in secret, at the 6:00 am hour while my girls are still asleep.
+I was excited and eager to get through the introduction so that I could start to pre-watch the videos I’d watch with Grace.
+I was excited and eager to have someone take both of us by the hand and lead us into these sticky places.
+I looked forward to having the conversations, but prompted by someone who knows – and is comfortable with – a lot more than I am.

 I don’t want to pass my discomfort on to Grace.
 I don’t want her to have the silly hang-ups that I have.
 I want her to understand her body as the beautiful wonder that it is, and the inevitable changes that will happen as no big deal.